microsoft/fhir-server-samples/analytics/README.md

 ## Using Databricks

-Here is an example of building a table in Spark that joins data from `Patient` and `Observation` resources:
+Here is an example of building a table in Spark that joins data from `Patient` and `Observation` resources.
+There is also an [notebook available](fhirnotebook.ipynb) that you can import into Databricks.

 First connect to the blob storage where the ndjson files have been exported: